Skip to main content

 backend:

-image: ${BACKEND_IMAGE:-europe-west1-docker.pkg.dev/navigara-images/prod/vision-be:${NAVIGARA_VERSION}}
+image: ${BACKEND_IMAGE:-europe-docker.pkg.dev/navigara-images/public/vision-be:${NAVIGARA_VERSION}}

 container_name: navigara-backend